Carlos Eduardo Imperial: Personal life

 (named after her grandmother) and Riane Corte Imperial Gracie.

 Rose took care of her grandfather for the last few months of his life and moved to the US soon after Imperial's death and has lived there since then.
-She has three daughters, Stephanie Milius that is also the granddaughter of John Milius, Railey and Raifa that are from her second marriage to Cuban MMA Fighter Javier Vazquez<.
-She resides in California, USA.
+She has three daughters, Stephanie Milius that is also the granddaughter of John Milius, Railey and Raifa that are from her second marriage to Cuban MMA Fighter Javier Vazquez.
+She resides in California, US.

-Riane also moved to the US after living in Europe for a few years and she now lives in Georgia, USA and has one daughter named Raianne.
+Riane also moved to the US after living in Europe for a few years and she now lives in Georgia, US and has one daughter named Raianne.

 Marco Antonio got involved with the Santo Daime and has become a prominent figure in that religion.
 He has 13 kids.

 Death

 Imperial was a victim of the rare disease myasthenia gravis.
 After an operation to remove his thymus, he died on November 4, 1992, in Rio de Janeiro, at the age of 56.